Products of sequentially compact spaces and compactness with respect to a set of filters: Sequential compactness

-Notice that if in Corollary \ref{prod} we replace $\m s$ by the rougher estimate $\m c$, then the corollary is a consequence of Theorem \ref{th}, since we have showed in Part I \cite{1} that there is some $\mathcal P$ of cardinality $\m c$ such that sequential compactness is equivalent to sequencewise $\mathcal P$-\brfrt compactness.
-We do not know the value of the smallest cardinal $\lambda$ such that sequential compactness is equivalent to sequencewise $\mathcal P$-\brfrt compactness, for some $\mathcal P$ with $|\mathcal P|= \lambda $.
-Of course, if $\lambda$ were equal to $\m s$, then Corollary \ref{prod} would be a direct consequence of Theorem \ref{th}.
-As we mentioned, it follows from Part I \cite{1} that $\lambda \leq \m c$.
-Moreover, $\lambda \geq \m s$, since otherwise, if $\lambda < \m s$, then by Theorem \ref{th}, we could prove Corollary \ref{prod} for the improved value $\lambda$ in place of $\m s$, but this is false, since $\mathbf 2 ^{\m s} $ is not sequentially compact, though $\mathbf 2^ \mu $ is sequentially compact, for every $\mu < \m s$ (here, $\mathbf 2$ is the two-elements discrete topological space; see \cite{vd} for the quoted results).
+Notice that if in Corollary \ref{prod} we replace $\m s$ by the rougher estimate $\m c$, then the corollary is a consequence of Theorem \ref{th}, since, by Remark \ref{seqc}, there is some $\mathcal P$ of cardinality $\m c$ such that sequential compactness is equivalent to sequencewise $\mathcal P$-compactness.
+As we mentioned in \cite[Problem 4.4]{1}, we do not know the value of the smallest cardinal $\m {ms}$ such that sequential compactness is equivalent to sequencewise $\mathcal P$-compactness, for some $\mathcal P$ with $|\mathcal P|= \m {ms} $.
+Of course, if $\m {ms}$ were equal to $\m s$, then Corollary \ref{prod} would be a direct consequence of Theorem \ref{th}.

+It follows from Remark \ref{seqc} that $\m {ms} \leq \m c$.
+Moreover, $\m {ms} \geq \m s$.
+If, to the contrary, $\m {ms} < \m s$, then, by Theorem \ref{th}, we could prove Corollary \ref{prod} for the improved value $\m {ms}$ in place of $\m s$.
+However, as we mentioned above, $\m s $ is the best possible value.
+Also the comment after \cite[Problem 4.4]{1} shows, in different terminology, that $\m {ms} \geq \m s$.

-In conclusion, we show that, under a relatively weak cardinality assumption, we can replace ``subproducts'' with ``factors'' in Corollary \ref{prod}.
-Let $\m h$ be the smallest cardinal such that there are $\m h$ sequentially compact spaces whose product is not sequentially compact.
-Usually, the definition of $\m h$ is given in some equivalent form: see \cite{S} for the proof of the equivalence, and \cite{vd,V,B} for further information.
-It is known that $\m h \leq \m s$, and that $\m h < \m s$ is relatively consistent.
+We now show that, under a relatively weak cardinality assumption, we can replace ``subproducts'' with ``factors'' in Corollary \ref{prod}.

+\begin{definition} \labbel{h} The \emph{distributivity number} $\m h$ is the smallest cardinal such that there are $\m h$ sequentially compact spaces whose product is not sequentially compact.
+Usually, the definition of $\m h$ is given in some equivalent form: see Simon \cite{S} for the proof of the equivalence, and Vaughan \cite{V}, Blass \cite{B} for further information.
+Obviously, $\m h \leq \m s$.
+It is known that $\m h < \m s$ is relatively consistent. \end{definition}

-\begin{corollary} \labbel{equiv} Assume that $\m h = \m s$, and that $X$ is a product of topological spaces.
-Then the following conditions are equivalent. \begin{enumerate} \item $X$ is sequentially compact. \item All factors of $X$ are sequentially compact, and the set of factors with a nonconverging sequence has cardinality $<\m s$. \item All factors of $X$ are sequentially compact, and all but at most $<\m s$ factors are ultraconnected. \end{enumerate} \end{corollary}
+\begin{corollary} \labbel{equiv} Assume that $\m h = \m s$.
+If $X$ is a product of topological spaces, then the following conditions are equivalent. \begin{enumerate}[(i)] \item $X$ is sequentially compact. \item All factors of $X$ are sequentially compact, and the set of factors with a nonconverging sequence has cardinality $<\m s$. \item All factors of $X$ are sequentially compact, and all but at most $<\m s$ factors are ultraconnected. \end{enumerate} \end{corollary}